jacobsee/fips-analyzer/README.md

-# Go x/crypto FIPS compliance analysis tool
+# Go x/crypto usage analysis tool

-A CLI tool (and HTML viewer) for analyzing Go projects using `callgraph` to detect the usage of cryptographic algorithms from `golang.org/x/crypto` and determining their FIPS 140-2 compliance status.
+A CLI tool (and HTML viewer) for analyzing Go projects using `callgraph` to detect the usage of cryptographic algorithms from `golang.org/x/crypto`.

 ![screenshot](screenshot.png)